 - 1 elastic band

-Step 1: Prepare the Bottle
+Step 1: Wash and Sterilize the Bottle or Container

-Step 2: Make Your Gin
+Step 2: Make the Gin

 The juniper berries do not change the color of the vodka.
 However when you add the botanicals to the vodka mix they do change the color of the vodka within a day.

 These are the instructions for the first batch, which was made using 500 ml of vodka.

 - I added 2 tablespoons of juniper berries to the 500 ml of vodka and then I let them sit in the vodka for 3 days.

 - On the 4th day, I added another 2 teaspoons of the botanicals to the vodka and the juniper berries mix and let all of the ingredients sit together for another 3 days.

 - On the 7th day, my gin was ready to be filtered.